Schedule C-EZ: Everything You Need to Know

 Small companies that file a Schedule C-EZ for their business taxes should also pay self-employment taxes (Social Security and Medicare tax) on the revenue of these companies.
 You will want to finish Schedule SE to calculate your self-employment tax and add that to your earnings tax in your individual tax return.

 If you need help completing your Schedule C-EZ, you can post your job on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.